AppliedEnergistics/GuideME/README.md

 > [!TIP]
 > Find detailed documentation on our website [https://guideme.appliedenergistics.org](https://guideme.appliedenergistics.org)!

-GuideME offers the foundation for your mods or modpacks guidebook.
+GuideME offers the foundation for your Minecraft guidebook needs, be it for mods or modpacks.
 Based on the technology powering [Applied Energistics 2](https://appliedenergistics.org)s guidebook, it allows you to write your guide in simple Markdown, while embedding 3d scenes straight from structure files.

 For your players, guides based on GuideME offer: